duttapriya993/Retail_Sales_Insights_SQL_and_PowerBI/README.md

 ---

-##🤖 AI Tools Used

-Used ChatGPT for support with SQL queries and Power BI design planning.
-All implementation was done independently.

----

 ## 🔒 License
 This project is licensed under a **custom proprietary license**.
 Please refer to the [LICENSE](./LICENSE) file for detailed terms and usage restrictions.